 Develop cultural awareness of non-verbal communication styles.
 When in doubt, clarify rather than assume.
 Encourage open dialogue and ask questions to ensure true understanding.

-4. Neglecting Decision-Making Styles
+4. Neglecting Decision-Making Styles is also a leadership mistake

 In many Western cultures, speed and individual decision-making are valued.
 However, in other cultures, decisions are often made more slowly through group consensus.
 A leader who pushes for quick, unilateral decisions may be seen as disrespectful or even reckless.